blocksedit/modular-design/README.md

 ## Making HTML visually editable

-The Blocks Edit is a CMS that uses a simple library of tags of classes or styles, and attributes, that you add to your HTML code to enable editable features.
+The Blocks Edit is a CMS that uses a simple library of tags of classes or styles, and attributes, that you add to your HTML code to enable features in its visual editor.
 It follows the modular design method and compliments standard design systems.
 [More info →](https://blocksedit.com/developer/)

-## See also
+## Resources
 - [Modular template guide](https://blocksedit.com/email-template-guide/)
 - [Design system guide](https://blocksedit.com/email-design-system/)